 No. If the beneficiary is eligible for the Alfond Grant, an initial contribution is not required to open the NextGen account.
 No additional money to the account is required at any time, although investing in your child’s future is encouraged.
 You may leave this section blank, but be sure to sign the Alfond Section on the Addendum to the Account Application.

-If you wish, you may add money anytime to the account, including when you send in the application.
-Simply submit your check with the application and check box 8a, writing in the dollar amount of the contribution.
+If you wish to add money to the account when you send in the application.
+Simply submit your check with the application and complete section 5, writing in the dollar amount of the contribution.

-Automated Funding Services allow you to make automatic electronic contributions to your NextGen account from your bank account or through payroll direct deposit (also known as payroll deduction – Section 11).
+Automated Funding allows you to make automatic electronic contributions to your NextGen account from your bank account or through payroll direct deposit (also known as payroll deduction).

-If you wish to fund your account through automatic contributions from a bank account, check box (b) in Section 8 and complete Section 10.
+If you wish to fund your account through automatic contributions from a bank account, check the box in Section 6 and complete the required information.

-If you wish to fund your account through payroll deduction, check box (c) in Section 8 and complete Section 11 of the application.
+If you wish to fund your account through payroll deduction, complete the bottom of Section 6 of the application.

 There is an $50 Automated Funding Grant available to certain Maine accounts, learn more...

-What is the minimum amount I have to contribute if I want to use Automated Funding Services?
+What is the minimum amount I have to contribute if I want to use Automated Funding?

-What if I want to make contributions, but can’t afford $50 per month?
+What if I want to make contributions, but can’t afford $25 or $50 per month?